MiladNz/MiladNz/README.md

 ## About Me

 - 💻  I'm a self-taught passionate FrontEnd developer from Iran
-- ✨ I’m interested in Programming, History of ancient Iran , Cats and Super Mario ;)
+- ✨ I’m interested in Programming , History of Persian civilization , Cats and Super Mario ;)
 - 🔭  I’m currently working on completing React Course and my next step is learning Next.